Timinator2000/Algorithm_X/08 - your turn/02 - dumbbells solver.md

 The requirements are straightforward.
 Some locations on the floor are marked and one end of a dumbbell _must_ cover each marked location.
 Every other location on the floor _may_ or _may not_ be covered.
 Any location that gets covered can only be covered one time since the puzzle states:

->the dumbbells can touch but not cross each other.
+>The dumbbells can touch but not cross each other.

 How about the actions you can take to build a solution?
 This puzzle looks very similar to Dominoes Solver in that regard.
 Combine what you learned on Dominoes Solver with the skills you solidified on Shikaku Solver and you should have a clear path forward.
 Of course, you will need to make sure you properly add precision to the requirements and actions, as was discussed in the approach to Mrs. Knuth – Part III.